5 Great New Mountain Biking Trails In Durango

 Riders with an intermediate mountain biking skill set will not want to miss out on the fantastic trails weaving through Durango’s Twin Buttes.
 This system has challenging climbs with beautiful scenic views, some minor technical obstacles, and fun, fast downhill with plenty of optional advanced features for daring descenders.
 Twin Buttes is also well-marked with comprehensive signs and maps posted all over the area.
 To get to the Twin Buttes trailhead, jump on US-160 W for about a 5 minute drive and turn right onto Twin Buttes Ave.
 The trailhead parking lot will be on your immediate right.

-4. Skyraider – Intermediate/Advanced
+4. Ridgeview – Intermediate/Advanced

-The newest trail to be carved into Durango’s scenic slopes, Skyraider is a short but challenging series of switchbacks that ascend to the infamous Extended Ridge trail.
+The newest trail to be carved into Durango’s scenic slopes, Ridgeview is a short but challenging series of switchbacks that ascend to the infamous Extended Ridge trail.
 Although the trail itself isn’t remarkably technical, the routes you take down from the ridge are no joke (even though conquering them often puts a massive grin on your face).
-If you choose to ride back down Skyraider, be aware that hikers and other riders may very be coming up the trail, and that they have the right-of-way.
+If you choose to ride back down Ridgeview, be aware that hikers and other riders may very be coming up the trail, and that they have the right-of-way.

-When it comes to getting to the Skyraider trailhead, there’s a few things to consider.
+When it comes to getting to the Ridgeview trailhead, there’s a few things to consider.
 The trail does not actually have a designated parking lot, as it connects the Powerline and Raiders Ridge trails.
 To get to the base of the trail, head up Jenkins Ranch Rd and take a right onto Molas Dr. About halfway up Molas Dr there will be a dirt road on the right you can take which leads up to the Powerline trail.
-Head right down Powerline, and the Skyraider trailhead will be on your immediate left.
+Head right down Powerline, and the Ridgeview trailhead will be on your immediate left.

 5. Ben’s Down N Out – Advanced